 A Beginners Guide to Home Fitness

 Regular exercise, and a reliable home fitness routine can go a long way to giving you the body and lifestyle that you want.
 Not only can your daily workout do wonders for your waistline, but scientific research has proven that pursuing an active lifestyle can literally help to cure diseases, and prevent illness in the form of everything from heart disease, to cancer, and even arthritis.
 There are a multitude of options out there to get you on the right road to sustained fitness from swimming to dance to running machine or tennis.
 But of course, pulling ourselves up from the couch and committing to a regular exercise routine, sounds a lot easier than it is.
 If you’re a beginner in the world of fitness, then you’re going to need to work on making healthy living part of your everyday habit.
 Fortunately – we have a few tips that should help you get a head start on improving your health.

 Step 1: Start Slow, Know Your Limits

 Sometimes, something prompts us to throw ourselves into a workout routine as fast and hard as we possibly can.
-However, while jumping straight into a five-day-a-week high-intensity regime for fitness may seem like a good way to speed up your results, the chances are that all you’ll actually get are some injuries, and a hatred for exercise.
+However, while jumping straight into a five-day-a-week regime for fitness may seem like a good way to speed up your results, the chances are that all you’ll actually get are some injuries, and a hatred for exercise.
 Experts recommend building up slowly with thirty minutes of exercise, two or three days a week.
 If you’re used to a particularly sedentary lifestyle, you might want to start off at one or two days a week instead and build up as your energy levels improve.
 A running machine is a great way to build up as you can start with a gentle walking pace and slowly increase as your fitness and strength improves.
-Or if you’re really pushed for time, you might want to consider short bursts of exercise can easily be done at home – High Intensity Training (HIT) could be the answer for you.
+Or if you’re really pushed for time, you might want to consider short bursts of exercise which can easily be done at home – High Intensity Training (HIT) could be the answer for you.

 Step 2: Make Fitness a Habit